 Disability Awareness Program: Knowledge, awareness and accommodation are ways to make STEM disciplines more accessible and encouraging to disabled persons.
 To work towards better accommodation, WyCEHG partners with the Wyoming Institute for Disabilities (WIND), to make use of "infusion units," which provide creative curriculum for familiarizing participants with disability issues.
 For more information, contact Sarah Konrad.

-Wind River Indian River Reservation Partnership (WIRI): Our goal is to develop strong collaborative partnerships with the Wind River Indian Reservation (WRIR), the only reservation in Wyoming.
+Wind River Indian Reservation Partnership (WIRI): Our goal is to develop strong collaborative partnerships with the Wind River Indian Reservation (WRIR), the only reservation in Wyoming.
 Relationship building for developing new community-driven programs on the WRIR is an essential current activity.
 For more information contact Jennifer Wellman.

 High Plains American Indian Research Institute (HPAIRI): HPAIRI is an entity that tribes and scholars can access and utilize for both tribally-driven research and for research initiated by UW scholars that pertains to Native American people, their lands, and resources.
 For more information on HPAIRI visit their website.